 Galvanized and Zinc-Coated Steel Pipes

 Galvanized or zinc-coated steel pipes are heavy and generally have a gray coloring.
-While durable, ithey do have a lifespan that is limited.
-The zinc coating in the pipe will eventually break down.
-That can lead to internal corrosion.
-It may not manifest itself with a major failure initially.
+The problem with zinc is that the coating on the pipe will eventually wear away, which can lead to internal corrosion.
 The effects of galvanized or zinc-coated corrosion may first be seen in reduced water pressure.
 By the time you notice the reduced water pressure, the pipes may be close to being entirely clogged.
 The good news is that galvanized pipes are no longer used commonly in building due to their quick corrosion, but if your building was built prior to 1960, you may still have a few.
 These pipes can start to corrode and fail in as little as 20 years.

 Paying Attention to your Building’s Pipes

 Some Chicago building managers will completely ignore potential plumbing problems unless they see a leak, signs of a leak, or get a complaint about water pressure.
-This wait and see attitude can create expensive plumbing disasters for both your management team and your residents.
+This wait-and-see attitude can create expensive plumbing disasters for both your management team and your residents.

 Pipe relining from Nu Flow Midwest restores corroded or eroded pipes without costly and disruptive pipe replacement.
 Nu Flow’s pipe relining system involves cleaning and drying your building’s pipes from the inside.
 Once clean and dried, a safe, epoxy pipe coating is introduced to fill any leaks and to reline the pipe’s interior.
 The process can add decades to the lifespan of your building’s water pipes and serve to prevent problems in the future.